MaazMS/Docker/Networking/README.md

     1. using internal IP but it is not sure that when system is reboot IP get changed.
     1. mysql.connect(container_name).
     1. Docker has built-in DNS server.
     1. It resolves DNS using container name.

+## view list of network
+1. docker network ls